sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 =======================

 The example below shows how to stage a list of files with known SURLs.

-.. note:: To run the example below you need to have a valid proxy, see :ref:`startgridsession`.

 * Copy and untar the tarball :download:`staging scripts </Scripts/staging.tar>` to your UI directory.